Skip to main navigationSkip to main content

 Commonly Asked Questions

-I have consented to share my information.
+I asked for my details to be forwarded to my local council.
 What do I do now - I am a full-time student?

 What if I live in an area not covered by these postcodes?

-The letter will only be generated once you have enrolled on a full-time programme of study, and will be sent as a PDF document to your University e-mail account.
+If you are enrolled on a full-time programme of study, you can create your own Proof of Enrolment letter which will be sent as a PDF document to your University e-mail account.

 How Your Situation May Affect Council Tax